chris-lovejoy/medical-datasets-for-education/README.md

 ## Principles of this repository
 - Contributions are actively encouraged.
-Please [submit a pull request](https://github.com/chris-lovejoy/medical-datasets-for-education/pulls).
+Please either add [an Issue](./issue), [submit a pull request](./pulls) or ping an email to hi at chrislovejoy.me.
 - Links to high-quality tutorials utilising the dataset will be included along with the dataset description, where such tutorials and walk-throughs are available.
 - This list exists in collaboration with [other lists of medical datasets](#other-lists-of-medical-datasets) which have different approaches and focusses.